Back to California

 AB 1805, as amended, Ransom.

-Emergency services: State 911 Advisory and Oversight Board.
+Emergency services: State 911 Advisory Board.

-(1) Existing law, the Warren-9-1-1-Emergency Assistance Act, establishes the State 911 Advisory Board (board) to advise the Office of Emergency Services (CalOES) on specified subjects relating to the state’s 911 emergency telephone response system, including the policies, practices, and procedures for California 911 Emergency Communications Office (office).
-Existing law provides that the board consists of 11 members appointed by the Governor, including the Chief of the Public Safety Communications Division, who serves as the nonvoting chair.
+(1) Existing law, the Warren-9-1-1-Emergency Assistance Act, establishes the State 911 Advisory Board (board) to advise the Office of Emergency Services (CalOES) on specified subjects relating to the state’s 911 emergency telephone response system, including the policies, practices, and procedures for

-Chief of the Public Safety Communications Division a nonvoting member of the board rather than the chair.
-The bill would grant the board oversight authority over the office for specified purposes, including the policies, practices, and procedures for the office.
+This bill would rename the board as the State 911 Advisory Board.
+The bill would revise the board membership by adding a representative from the Department of Technology and making the Chief of the Public Safety Communications Division a nonvoting member of the board rather than the chair.
+The bill would grant the Department of Technology oversight authority over the office for specified purposes, including the policies, practices, and procedures for the office.
 The bill would also authorize the board to hire independent experts for its advisory or oversight purposes, as provided.

-(2) Existing law requires CalOES to develop a plan and timeline for the testing, implementation, and operation of a Next Generation 911 emergency communication system throughout the state, as provided.
+implementation, and operation of a Next Generation 911 emergency communication system throughout the state, as provided.

 This bill would require CalOES, by specified dates, to submit a quarterly report to the Legislature regarding the development and implementation of the Next Generation 911 system.
-The bill would require the report to
+The bill would require the report to include specified information, including progress toward, and major challenges facing, the statewide development and implementation of the system.
+The bill would prohibit CalOES from awarding a contract, or issuing a request for proposal for a contract, for a Next Generation 911 system unless specified conditions are met.

 (3) Existing law establishes the California State Auditor’s Office, headed by the California State Auditor, to conduct performance audits as mandated by statute, as provided.

-This bill would require the California State Auditor to conduct an audit, beginning no later than September 1, 2026, of the implementation of the Next Generation 911 system by CalOES, and would specify certain evaluations, including office’s current and prior vetting processes for vendor qualifications.
+office’s current and prior vetting processes for vendor qualifications.
 The bill would authorize the California State Auditor to contract with technical experts to complete the audit, and require CalOES to report its findings to specified entities.

 Current Bill Text